nicolas-leydet/presentations/mapping/PITCHME.md

 ---

-## Feeback
+Please amend the confluence document

-Please amend the following document https://confluence.smartodds.co.uk/display/~Nicolas.Leydet/Integration+of+the+mapping+service+and+its+impacts
+https://confluence.smartodds.co.uk/display/~Nicolas.Leydet/Integration+of+the+mapping+service+and+its+impacts